1st September 2017

-The sculptor was Jon Clinch and were formed from Foundry cast aluminium alloy (LM6).
+3. Jon Clinch sculpted it from foundry cast aluminium alloy (LM6).

-What that doesn’t say is that this sculpture was the absolute last thing made in the once great GWR works.
+What that doesn’t say is that this sculpture is the absolute last thing made in the once great GWR works.
 That singular fact surely affords this sculpture a special significance?
 Though derided by many I love and still miss its joyful, cheery presence in the town centre.

-I recently chanced upon some photos on Facebook of Swindon-based artist Tim Carroll restoring the sculpture when it was moved from its original home in Wharf Green to its current location in a play park in Gorse Hill.
+I chanced upon some photos on Facebook of Swindon-based artist Tim Carroll restoring the sculpture when it got moved from its original home in Wharf Green to its current location in a play park in Gorse Hill.
 This was some time ago I should add.

-Anyway, they’re great photos that deserve sharing.
-So thank you to Gordon Dickinson for letting me use them.
+Thank you to Gordon Dickinson for letting me use these images.